Warwick Banks

-Warwick Banks (born 12 July 1939) is a British former auto racing driver.
+Warwick Banks (born 12 July 1939) is a British former racing driver.
 He was a race winner in British Formula Three for Tyrrell Racing during the 1960s and was teammate of Jackie Stewart during his first season in 1964.
 He won the European Touring Car Championship in 1964, and in 1965 he finished runner-up in the British Saloon Car Championship with a class-winning Austin Mini Cooper S.

 Racing record

 Complete British Saloon Car Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)

 † Events with 2 races staged for the different classes.